Last Updated on July 27, 2023 by Jeremy

 - Sambok Korean Food Cart – The Korean grocery store Sambok offers its own food cart and the mung bean pancakes are definitely worth seeking out.

-- Wholey’s – Although known as a meat and seafood grocery store, Wholey’s offers street side lobster rolls, a sushi bar, and a dining counter where you can try delicious seafood dishes like fish sandwiches and soft shell crab sandwiches (in season).
+- Wholey's – Although known as a meat and seafood grocery store, Wholey's offers street side lobster rolls, Andy's Sushi Bar, and a dining counter where you can try delicious seafood dishes like fish sandwiches and soft shell crab sandwiches (in season).

 - Mancini's Bakery – Most visit Mancini's for their bread; however, we like to stop at their outdoor food cart to pick up one of their famous pepperoni rolls when we need a quick snack.

-- Bar Marco – Some of the best bartenders are at this one, and the food (albeit small and overpriced) is some of the best we’ve had in the city.
-Visit during weekday happy hour for 50% off all food and a daily cocktail special!
+- Bar Marco – Some of the best bartenders are at this one, and the food (albeit small and overpriced) is some of the best we've had in the city.
 Reservations are recommended.

 - Penn Avenue Fish Co. – This restaurant and seafood market has a large menu of gourmet offerings as well as specialty sushi rolls that won't break the bank.